-Due to the dispersive nature of the response function, the hemodynamics at any voxel will be inherently smooth or auto-correlated in time.
+Due to the dispersive nature of the response function, the hemodynamics at any voxel will be inherently smooth or autocorrelated in time.
 This autocorrelation will be evident even in the absence of evoked changes in neuronal activity.
 One can think of hemodynamics as the result of convolving a neuronal process with an effective hemodynamic response function, where the neuronal process comprises evoked transients and intrinsic activity.
-In mathematical terms this can be modeled as:
+In mathematical terms, this can be modeled as:

-$$\mathbf{x}(t) = \Lambda \{ \mathbf{\varepsilon}(\mathbf{v}) + \mathbf{z}(t) \}$$ 1
+$$\mathbf{x}(\mathbf{t}) = \Lambda\{\boldsymbol{\epsilon}(\mathbf{v}) + \mathbf{z}(\mathbf{t})\}$$ (1)

-Where x(t) is the observed signal at a particular time (t), $\Lambda\{.\}$ is a convolution operator modeling the effect of the response function, $\varepsilon(v)$ is the evoked neuronal transient as a function of time from stimulus onset (v) and z(t) is an uncorrelated neuronal process representing fast intrinsic neuronal dynamics.
-The reason for characterizing the intrinsic component in this way comes from the observation that autocorrelations in neuronal dynamics are most substantial in the 10 - 100 ms range (Aertsen and Preissl 1991, Nelson et al 1992) and are therefore very fast compared to hemodynamics.
-Clearly if neural dynamics showed slower autocorrelations, the effective hemodynamic response would embody some elements attributable to these slow neuronal changes.
-This model highlights the fact that observed autocorrelations have at least two components; (i) an evoked component due to the convolved neuronal transient that is phase-locked to the stimulus or task onset and (ii) intrinsic autocorrelations that result from intrinsic neuronal activity.
+where x(t) is the observed signal at a particular time (t), $\Lambda$ {·} is a convolution operator modeling the effect of the response function, $\epsilon(v)$ is the evoked neuronal transient as a function of time from stimulus onset (v), and z(t) is an uncorrelated neuronal process representing fast intrinsic neuronal dynamics.
+The reason for characterizing the intrinsic component in this way comes from the observation that autocorrelations in neuronal dynamics are most substantial in the 10-100-ms range [Aertsen and Preissl, 1991; Nelson et al., 1992] and are, therefore, very fast compared with hemodynamics.
+Clearly, if neural dynamics showed slower autocorrelations, the effective hemodynamic response would embody some elements attributable to these slow neuronal changes.
+This model highlights the fact that observed autocorrelations have at least two components: an evoked component due to the convolved neuronal transient that is phase-locked to the stimulus or task onset, and intrinsic autocorrelations that result from intrinsic neuronal activity.

 To the extent that the above model is true, the autocorrelations and response function are directly related.
-In particular when there are no evoked changes in neuronal activity (or any components phase-locked to stimulus onset have been removed) the intrinsic autocorrelations can be used to determine the response function.
-The relationship (between intrinsic autocorrelations and the effective response function) furnishes a way of estimating the response function directly from the physiological data that eschews any assumptions about the input or evoked neuronal activity.
-This is the second tenet upon which the proposed approach is based and is important because it ensures that there is no bias when testing these assumptions post hoc.
+In particular, when no evoked changes in neuronal activity occur (or any components phaselocked to stimulus onset have been removed), the intrinsic autocorrelations can be used to determine the response function.
+The relationship (between intrinsic autocorrelations and the effective response function) furnishes a way of estimating the response function directly from the physiological data that avoids any assumptions about the input or evoked neuronal activity.
+This is the second tenet on which the proposed approach is based and is important because it ensures that no bias exists when testing these assumptions post hoc.

-Finally temporal smoothness or autocorrelations are important from the point of view of detecting significant correlations between the input and observed response.
+Finally, temporal smoothness or autocorrelations are important from the point of view of detecting significant correlations between the input and observed response.
 Even if no neuronal response is evoked, the presence of intrinsic autocorrelations will increase the probability of a spurious and high correlation coefficient.
 This follows from the fact that the effective degrees of freedom associated with a measured correlation will be smaller than the number of time points or scans.
 In simple terms, for two time-series of fixed length, the probability of obtaining a high correlation coefficient, by chance, increases with smoothness.
-When assessing the significance of cross-correlations between two time-series it is therefore necessary to explicitly account for the autocorrelations expected under the null hypothesis (in this case the intrinsic autocorrelations).
+When assessing the significance of cross-correlations between two time-series, it is therefore necessary to account explicitly for the autocorrelations expected under the null hypothesis (in this case the intrinsic autocorrelations).
 This is the third tenet of our approach.

 The stationariness of the intrinsic autocorrelations (and implicitly the response function) referred to above are in time.
 Stationariness in time does not imply stationariness in space.
-In other words it is possible for the response function and the autocorrelative behaviour of hemodynamics to vary from region to region, or voxel to voxel.
+In other words, it is possible for the response function and the autocorrelative behavior of hemodynamics to vary from region to region, or voxel to voxel.